 If you work with your jealousy, more avenues open up for who you can include in the bedroom … like asking a friend that you’re both attracted to and trust.
 Because, I’ll be honest, without being “out” on dating sites and ruling out people you know well enough to ask, it’s going to be harder to find the right person.

 On his podcast, Dan Savage gave another couple the advice of writing the Craigslist ad you wish to find!
 In other words, if you’re looking for someone articulate, recently tested, willing to have coffee first, etc., then say all that and you might just get that kind of quality response!
 Unfortunately, what he didn’t mention is that Craigslist can be filled with robots and fake ads, and you might end up sifting through 100 fake responses for one genuine email.
 Hmmm.

-It’s also totally fine to be one of the headless couples profiles on Adult Friend Finder, and you might get lucky or you might waste a bunch of time overwhelming the few single women who are on the site.
+Otherwise, while it’s totally fine to be one of the headless couples profiles on Adult Friend Finder, and you might get lucky and find someone amazing, you’re more likely to waste a bunch of time overwhelming the few single women who are on the site.

-So here’s a thought.
+Want a better connection?
 Consider going to LGBT social events and being honest about being bisexual or bi-curious (or whatever term works for you).
 Just don’t talk to someone ONLY to see if you want to sleep with them — back to the whole objectifying thing.
 If you’re looking to explore your bisexuality further, you might just see what other pieces of your identity it might impact.
 My hope for you is that this experience of looking for a third will lead you to discovering more things about yourself than just who you want to sleep with.